Urban Agroforestry Case Study: Utilizing Agroforestry in Floodplain Restoration Projects

 Published January 2023

 This publication is produced by the National Center for Appropriate Technology through the ATTRA Sustainable Agriculture program, under a cooperative agreement with USDA Rural Development.
-This publication was also made possible in part by funding from the USDA National Agroforestry Center and the United States Botanic Garden.
-These institutions are equal opportunity providers.
+This publication was also made possible in part by a cooperative agreement with the United States Botanic Garden, and by a grant from the U.S. Department of Agriculture (USDA), Forest Service, National Agroforestry Center, under the authority of the Cooperative Forestry Assistance Act of 1978.
+These institutions are equal opportunity providers, employers, and lenders.
 ATTRA.NCAT.ORG.